Frequently Asked Questions

 1. How do I request accommodations?

+Your first step is to apply for accommodations.
 There is a simple 3 step process explained on our main webpage: 1.
 Read the prepare for an appointment section.
 2. Fill out a short application 3.
 Submit documentation to the same link as your application.
 You may be asked to fill out additional forms or submit additional documentation depending on your requests.
 You will then be contacted to schedule an appointment to determine services.
 It is important to regularly check your COCC email for this communication and information.
-If you have already been approved for services, you can email email@example.com for a current letter of accommodations.
+Once you have gone through the approval process, you will need to log into your account in Disability Services to then electronically submit your accommodations request directly to your instructors.
+Then follow up directly (in person, email, etc). with each instructor to discuss the plan of implementation.
+You only need to apply once, but you will need to electronically submit your accommodation requests every term.
+Contact firstname.lastname@example.org if there are any questions or concerns.

 2. What accommodations will I receive?